whoschek/bzfs/README.md

 **--no-use-bookmark**

-*  For increased safety, in normal operation bzfs also looks for bookmarks (in addition to snapshots) on the source dataset in order to find the most recent common snapshot wrt. the destination dataset, if it is auto-detected that the source ZFS pool support bookmarks.
+*  For increased safety, in normal replication operation bzfs also looks for bookmarks (in addition to snapshots) on the source dataset in order to find the most recent common snapshot wrt. the destination dataset, if it is auto-detected that the source ZFS pool support bookmarks.
 The --no-use-bookmark option disables this safety feature but is discouraged, because bookmarks help to ensure that ZFS replication can continue even if source and destination dataset somehow have no common snapshot anymore.

     Note that it does not matter whether a bookmark was created by bzfs or a third party script, as only the GUID of the bookmark and the